INikolOFF/Number-Guessing-Game-/README.md

 - Keep track of all previous attempts
 - Shows how far your last guess is from the secret number (new feature)
 - Interactive console-based gameplay
+- Add a scoring system based on attempts
+- After each guess, it checks whether the player is getting closer or further away

 ## How to Play